 - Who Cares

-These points will need to be woven into your release.
-Having them all noted helps you plan and execute better.
+These points will need to weave into your release.
+Having them all helps you plan and execute.

 The title of a press release is paramount.
 It needs to fit on one line and summarize the entire theme of the release.
 It should be descriptive and also capture a reader’s attention.
 It should be clear, concise, and interesting.